Kac-Rice formulas and the number of solutions of parametrized systems of polynomial equations: Introduction

 These questions are addressed by endowing the parameters with the uniform distribution in a box (product of intervals).
 Then the Kac-Rice formula gives the average number of solutions the system has when the parameters belong to the box.
 By making the boxes small, we can approximately partition the parameter region according to the number of solutions.
 We show that our approach can handle systems with over $10$ parameters, where exact methods fail due to computational power.
 We also illustrate how parallelisation of our computations enables the study of complex systems.

 The organization of the paper is as follows.
 In Section \ref{sec:Kac-Rice-theory} the motivational setting of reaction networks is introduced, the statement of the Kac-Rice theorem is given, and we discuss Monte Carlo integration.
 Section~\ref{sec:examples} devises the strategy to use the Kac-Rice formula to study parameter regions, and illustrates it with numerous examples.
 Finally, Section~\ref{sec:proofKacRice} contains the proof of Theorem~\ref{thm:Kac-Rice}.
 Computational files can be accessed in the Github repository \cite{MCKR_project_repository}.
+A Julia implementation of the methods in this manuscript for user-created input files is available at \cite{MCKR_program}.